12 Stretches for Moms After a Long Day - Baby Chick

 Elbow curls

 Whether it is giving a bath, leaning down to talk to a toddler, picking up toys, or changing a baby’s diaper, moms are hunching over a lot throughout the day.
-Unfortunately, this position can create problems over time by causing a muscular imbalance.
-Elbow curls can help stretch these tight upper back muscles.
+Unfortunately, this position can create problems over time by causing a muscular imbalance.1 Elbow curls help open the chest and release tension in the upper back.

 Stiff shoulder stretch